ang-zeyu/infisearch/docs/src/getting_started.md

 # Getting Started

-Getting started with the default setup is fairly easy.
+Getting started with the following default setup is fairly easy straightforward:

-The default setup assumes you:
 - Have some `.html` files you want to index
 - These `.html` files are served in a static file server, and are accessible by the search-ui to generate result previews